coddelin/docs-v8-JsEngine/blog/oilpan-library.md

   - internals
   - memory
   - cppgc
-description: 'V8 ships with Oilpan, a garbage collection library for hosting managed C++ memory.'
+description: "V8 ships with Oilpan, a garbage collection library for hosting managed C++ memory."
-tweet: '1458406645181165574'
+tweet: "1458406645181165574"
 ---

 While the title of this post may suggest taking a deep dive into a collection of books around oil pans – which, considering construction norms for pans, is a topic with a surprising amount of literature – we are instead looking a bit closer at Oilpan, a C++ garbage collector that is hosted through V8 as a library since V8 v9.4.